 Damages in the USB wall adapter might be the result of improper handling, exposure to high temperature, short circuit due to moisture, and problem in the voltage source, among others.

-3. Faulty charging pins: The conductive end or charging port found in an iPhone or iPad where the thunderbolt is plugged in might be the reason why the battery is not charging properly.
+The conductive end or charging port found in an iPhone or iPad where the Thunderbolt pin is plugged in might be the reason or cause why the battery is not charging properly.
 There are several specific reasons as to why this may be the cause.

-5. Defective battery: The harsh truth about iOS devices is that the lithium-ion battery has a lifespan.
-A lithium-ion batter has a limited number of charge-discharge and once it is overused, its performance drops drastically.
+The harsh truth about iOS devices is that the lithium-ion battery has a lifespan.
+A lithium-ion battery has a limited number of charge-discharge, and once it is overused, its performance drops drastically.
 Signs of degrading battery include faster-than-normal discharge or slower-than-normal charging time until it completely dies out and refuses to charge anymore.

 Another factor that can shorten the lifespan of the iPhone or iPad battery is overheating due to exposure to high temperature, moisture-induced short circuit, or short circuit caused by defective USB charging cable or USB wall adapter.
 Exposure to low temperatures also shortens the lifespan of the battery.

-The obvious solution for this problem is to replace the battery.
+The obvious solution to this problem is to replace the battery.
 However, removing the battery in an iOS device is not easy.
 Make sure to have the battery replaced in an authorized service center.
-It is also imperative to buy Apple-certified replacement battery.
+It is also imperative to buy an Apple-certified replacement battery.

 The iPhone or iPad battery will resume charging normally when the temperature drops.
 The best solution is to move your iOS device in a cooler place or to make sure that you charge your device in a cool and dry environment.

-7. Damaged motherboard: In case when the aforementioned reasons are not the cause why your iPhone or iPad batter is not charging properly, it is possible that the problem lies within the hardware or the circuitry of the motherboard.
+In the case when the aforementioned reasons are not the cause why your iPhone or iPad battery is not charging properly, it is possible that the problem lies within the hardware or the circuitry of the motherboard.